JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Age estimates using different SFHs

 \section{Age estimates using different SFHs}

 For a given stellar population synthesis model, the age estimate could be affected by the adopted SFH .
 The SED analysis presented in Section \ref{sec:bagpipes} uses an exponentially declining SFH, also known as the ``$\tau$ model''.
-To test the robustness of the very young ages thus obtained, we also ran Bagpipes using some other SFHs offered with the package: \begin{itemize} \item Delayed $\tau$:
+To test the robustness of the very young ages thus obtained, we also ran \textsc{Bagpipes} using three other SFHs offered in the package: \begin{itemize} \item Delayed $\tau$:

 \item Log-normal:

 \item Double power law:

 \end{itemize}